Repository Structure

 url string · required

-A filename from .openmods/media/ (e.g. cover.png) or a full https:// URL (e.g. a YouTube link).
+A filename in the media/ folder next to your manifest (e.g. cover.png) or a full https:// URL (e.g. a YouTube link).
 Filenames are resolved against the media folder by basename.

 type "image" | "video" · optional